Associate Research Professor, University of Maryland - Department of Geographical Sciences

 How I work with Harvest

-Dr. Sahajpal is part of the University of Maryland Harvest Hub, providing research support for Harvest activities.
+Dr. Sahajpal is crop condition co-lead at the University of Maryland Harvest Hub, providing research support for Harvest activities.
 His areas of research include:

 • Monitoring crop yields from field to global scales using Earth observation data • Modeling the impacts of conservative agriculture practices on soil health and crop yield • Mapping land-use and land-cover change and modeling their impacts on the carbon-climate system • Vegetation and Carbon Redistribution under Climate Change